One-Nexus/Synergy/README.md

 }
 ```

 The basis for your module is now ready.
-Next, the actual component itself:
+Next, the actual module mixin itself:

 ```scss
 @mixin header($custom: ()) {